 So how then does this differ from digital manipulation?
 Definitions can be a little tricky, but lets say digital manipulation is the fundamental altering of a photographic image such that the final result does not truly reflect the original state, i think thats a pretty fair summary.
 We’ve all seen it or read about it in one form or another.
 An easy example is the fashion industry where models can be made to look slimmer, curvier, longer legs, bigger breasts even different coloured eyes!
 Yes that is all possible, but is it necessary or even desirable?

 Thankfully I need to do none of that, nature is amazing enough just as it is.
 You just have to stop and look sometimes, look a different way.
 Stick around a bit longer wait for that special time of day, take a deep breath and open your eyes a bit wider.
 Get up earlier when it’s still cold and a little bit dark.
 Or stay till after the sun has set for the magic of twilight, the magic of the pre-dawn.
 At these times of day the light is soft, it allows the subtle colours to come through, the colours that are normally swept away by the intensity of sunlight.
 Then all you have to do is stand in the right place, point the camera the right way, don’t forget to focus- and push the button.
 Let God do the rest, whatever God you believe in, you want to see proof, watch a sunset in the Kimberley!

 I don’t create the scenes you see here, I only record them.
-I couldn’t possibly take the credit for something so awesome, so overpoweringly amazing.
+I couldn’t possibly take the credit for something so awesome and overpoweringly amazing.
 Something that has been millions of years in the making, that would be ridiculous.
 The art of photography, my job, is to be able to see the infinite of nature and translate it to the finite of a photograph and still transmit the splendour of the original, to create a window out of a fragment that contains the essence of the whole.